gulfaniputra/laundry-app/README.md

 ## Introduction

-This is my initial attempt at developing a web application.
+This is my initial attempt at developing a simple web application.

 The objective is to learn and apply the following web development concepts: